TouchDesigner/TouchEngine-UE/docs/how-tos/upgrade-1.1.0-to-1.2.0.md

 Note that overall, you should only see experience and performance improvements.

+## Event cause some blueprint compilation errors

+Some events have changed slightly.
+For instance, if you were using Get Outputs it is now On Outputs Received.
+Blueprints might not compile.
+It is easily solvable by replacing the event node by the new one.

 ## Passing an array of floats to a TouchEngine Input

 This can be a breaking change.